RoyalIcing/Syrup/README.md

 ## Motivations

-Breaking a data flow into a more declarative form makes it easier to understand.
+- Breaking a data flow into a more declarative form makes it easier to understand.

-Associated values capture the entire state at a particular stage in the flow.
-There’s no external state or side effects, just what’s in each case.
+- Associated values capture the entire state at a particular stage in the flow.
+There’s no external state or side effects, just what’s stored in each case.

-Each stage is distinct, produces its next stage in a sychronous or asychronous manner.
+- Each stage is distinct, produces its next stage in a sychronous or asychronous manner.

-Stages are able to be stored and restored at will as they are just enums.
+- Stages are able to be stored and restored at will as they are just enums.
 This allows easier testing, since you can resume at any stage, not just initial ones.

-Swift’s native error handling is used.
+- Swift’s native error handling is used.

 ## Multiple inputs or outputs

 Stages can have multiple choices of initial stages: just add multiple cases!

-For multiple choice of output, use a `enum` for the `Completion` associated type.
+For multiple choice of output, use a `enum` for the `Result` associated type.

 ## Composing stages